 - All marching units must maintain forward motion.
 Routines that cause gaps will not be permitted.
 Stopping or reversing motion will result in removal from the parade and will jeopardize future participation.
 Only Christmas theme music will be allowed.

 - No unit may stop forward motion to perform except in areas designated by the Rotary Parade Committee.
 Performance stops may not last more than 90 seconds.

 - If for any reason a gap of greater than 50 feet is created, marching units must increase their pace to close the gap.

 - All members of any marching unit should be at least 10 years old.
-Participants must be suitable costumed with no participant dressed as Santa.
-Walling groups must be dressed in uniform that easily identifies walkers as a part of the same group.
+Participants must be suitably costumed with no participant dressed as Santa.
+Walking groups must be dressed in uniform that easily identifies walkers as a part of the same group.

-- No vehicle will accompany marching units unless a separate application is submitted for the vehicle, to include payment of the application fee.
-This includes bands and ROTC units (the “No Charge” code provided is valid ONLY for your marching unit.)
+- No vehicle will accompany marching units unless a separate application is submitted for the vehicle, to include payment of the separate application fee.
+This includes Bands and ROTC units (the “No Charge” code provided is valid ONLY for your marching unit.)

-All entries will be assigned a line-up number and receive further instructions about the parade upon receipt and approval of the application.
+All entries will be assigned a line-up number and receive further instructions about the parade upon approval of your application.

 The parade will start from the assembly area moving west on Person Street.
 It will continue up Person Street around the Market House, West on Hay Street and terminate at the CSX Depot.

 All Floats will turn left onto Maxwell Street, then turn left onto Russell Street and return to the Courthouse parking lot (assembly area).
 NO RIDERS WILL DISMOUNT UNTIL THEY RETURN TO THE COURTHOUSE PARKING LOT (ASSEMBLY AREA).